dgaydukov/cert-aws/sa/files/sa.md

 LDAP (Lightweight Directory Access Protocol, port 389, don't confuse with RDP - 3389) is an application protocol for querying and modifying items in directory service providers like AD.
 Objects in AD grouped into domains.
 Tree - collection of one or more domains.
 Forest - collection of trees that share common global catalog.
 Domain Controller - windows server that runs AD.
 AWS DS - managed service replicated across multiple AZ.
 There are 3 types of aws DS:
-* AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there Trust Relationship - you can build it between aws microsoft AD and your on-premise microsoft AD, and store your users/passwords in your on-premise AD but use aws microsoft AD to access aws services based on users from on-premises AD.
+* AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there.
+Trust Relationship - you can build it between aws microsoft AD and your on-premise microsoft AD, and store your users/passwords in your on-premise AD.
+But use aws microsoft AD to access aws services based on users from on-premises AD.
 So you can use it as either standalone AD or as trust relationship to on-premise AD.
     * deployed in 2 AZ
     * connected to VPC
     * backups automatically taken once per day